yaohuall/K8s-Airflow-Argo/README.md

 > :grey_exclamation:    Users and clusters are tied to a context and can change users and clusters by changing the context.

 > :grey_exclamation:    A argocd-manager role & rolebinding & token secret will be added to external cluster.

+#### Deploy Airflow
+- Run ```kubectl apply -f airflow-app.yaml```
+  - You can config node-port/ingress settings in values.yaml in root path.
+  - You can connect external database in production environment.

 ### ArgoCD trouble-shooting
 #### Chart deploy with values.yaml